Kfollen93/Mini-Reference-Guide/README.md

 </details>
     <details>
       <summary><b>Post-order Traversal</b></summary>
       Traverse the tree in Post-order (Left, Right, Root).
-If you know you will need to explore all the leaves before any nodes, then Post-Order will be the fastest. <br>
+If you know you will need to explore all the leaves before any root nodes, then Post-Order will be the fastest. <br>
       <br>
       An example of traversing and outputting the nodes of a tree in Post-order is: